[Part 1] Japan's first nautical chart, "Map of Kamaishi Port in Rikuchukoku," and the development of Kamaishi [Iwate Prefecture]

 Twenty-one years after Ino Tadataka, mentioned at the beginning of this article, conducted his nationwide survey, he submitted the "Ino Map," a complete map of the coasts of Japan, to the shogunate.
 The map accurately measured Japan's coastline, and it is said that the British Navy, which arrived at the end of the Edo period, used this map to create modern nautical charts of the Japanese coast

-Map of the Port of Kamaishi in Rikuchu Province
+Map of Kamaishi Port in Rikuchu Province

 Picture of Kamaishi Port, Rikuchu Province